A Guide to Consular Processing

 Once you have determined your eligibility for a green card, you’ll need to file your immigrant petition or have one filed on your behalf, depending on your eligibility category.

-If your green card eligibility is family or employment-based, your sponsoring family member in the US or employer would need to file the immigrant petition on your behalf.
+If your green card eligibility is family or employment-based, your sponsoring family member in the U.S. or employer would need to file the immigrant petition on your behalf.
 This is done by completing and filing USCIS forms I-130, Petition for Alien Relative, and I-140, Petition for Alien Worker, respectively.

-In other circumstances, such as where you’re the widow or widower of a deceased US citizen, you can file your immigrant petition yourself.
+In other circumstances, such as where you’re the widow or widower of a deceased U.S. citizen, you can file your immigrant petition yourself.

 The Procedure for Consular Processing